 This guide lists the R/C system functions and features that typical combat robot designs either require or will find useful.
 Do not pay extra for features not listed here unless you have a very specific need.

 Listed below are features that you can put to good use, along with brief descriptions of how each is used.
-I have placed the features into three categories:
+I have placed the features into three categories depicted by a number of 'stars':

 Radio systems that claim ‘failsafe’ capability may actually do one of several things on loss of the receiver signal: